-Malinda Lo is the author of several young adult novels including Ash, a retelling of Cinderella with a lesbian twist, which was a finalist for the William C. Morris YA Debut Award, the Andre Norton Award, and the Lambda Literary Award.
+Malinda Lo is the author of several young adult novels including most recently the sci-fi thriller Adaptation, which is a finalist for the 2013 Lambda Book Award and a Bank Street College Best Children’s Book of 2013.
 Before she became a novelist, she was an economics major, an editorial assistant, a graduate student, and an entertainment reporter.
 She lives in Northern California with her partner and their dog.

 Malinda Lo is the author of several young adult novels, including most recently the sci-fi thriller Adaptation, which is a finalist for the 2013 Lambda Book Award and a Bank Street College Best Children’s Book of 2013.
 The sequel, Inheritance, will be published by Little, Brown Books for Young Readers on Sept.
 24, 2013.
 Malinda is co-founder along with Cindy Pon of Diversity in YA, a project that celebrates diversity in young adult books.

 Malinda’s first novel, Ash, was a finalist for the William C. Morris YA Debut Award, the Andre Norton Award for YA Science Fiction and Fantasy, the Mythopoeic Fantasy Award, and the Lambda Literary Award for Children’s/Young Adult, and was a Kirkus 2009 Best Book for Children and Teens.
 Her second novel, Huntress, is a companion novel to Ash and was a Lambda Award finalist and an ALA Best Book for Young Adults.